andrewguy/biostructmap/README.md

-# StructMap
+# Biostructmap

-Structmap is a Python tool for mapping sequence-aligned data (such as location of polymorphisms) onto a protein structure.
+Biostructmap is a Python tool for mapping sequence-aligned data (such as location of polymorphisms) onto a protein structure.

-Additionally, Structmap allows for the incorporation of residue spatial-proximity into sliding-window calculations, and can be used to incorporate protein structure information into genetic tests of selection pressure.
+Additionally, biostructmap allows for the incorporation of residue spatial-proximity into sliding-window calculations, and can be used to incorporate protein structure information into genetic tests of selection pressure.

 # Table of Contents
 - [Usage Examples](#usage-examples)